Micropolis-Organization/GitHub-Development-Process/GitHub_Documentation.md

   - [4.
 GitHub issues](#4-gitHub-issues)
   - [5.
 GitHub pull requests](#5-gitHub-pull-requests)

-## Process to follow when working on new project
+## Process to follow when working on a new project
 ### Process to follow for the first time
 1. Creat an organization
 2. Assign members to the organization.